 Mobile Internet Options

-Since you don’t only want to have a good quality internet connection for a couple of hours each day, but preferable 24/7 wherever you are, you need to have a mobile connection.
+Since you don’t only want to have a good quality internet connection for a couple of hours each day, but preferably 24/7 wherever you are, you need to have a mobile connection.
 Check out what options you have to get mobile internet abroad.

 1. Local SIM Card